-The 2021 Azerbaijan Grand Prix gets underway this weekend, as the team heads to the streets of Baku for the sixth round of the FIA Formula One World Championship.
-Baku City Circuit delivers one of the most challenging races of the season, as the drivers contend with the tight and twisting configuration of Icheri Sheher old town, with the narrowest point of the track measuring just 7.6 metres wide.
+The 2022 Azerbaijan Grand Prix gets underway this weekend, as the team heads to the streets of Baku for the eighth round of the FIA Formula One World Championship.
+The Baku City Circuit delivers one of the most challenging races of the season, as the drivers contend with the tight and twisting configuration of Icheri Sheher old town, with the narrowest point of the track measuring just 7.6 metres wide.
 Unusually for a street circuit, the track also offers a long, high-speed straight situated along the city’s shoreline, posing the additional challenge of balancing the car set-up to perform in both extremes.

 Dave Robson, Head of Vehicle Performance: The streets of Baku are a quite different challenge to those in Monaco and although there are some very tight and slow corners here, there are also long straights and fast corners to contend with.
 There is a temptation to significantly lower the downforce and drag level for this circuit but how far it is correct to do so will depend on a range of risk-reward trades, which the drivers will have to consider during the practice sessions.